-The letters ISO on your digital SLR camera settings refer to the film speed.
+The letters ISO on your digital SLR camera refers to film speed.
 Even though your camera is most likely not film at all, but rather digital, the ISO camera setting still has the same function as older film cameras.
-Camera ISO determines how sensitive the image sensor is to light.
-If you're after a more technical explaination on 'What is ISO', Wikipedia has a good article called: ISO speed.
+ISO determines how sensitive the image sensor is to light.

-On a Canon digital 400D (also known as Rebel XTi) you can see what the camera ISO setting is by looking at the rear LCD.
-This is similar to most SLR digital cameras.
+You can see what the ISO setting is by looking at the rear LCD screen or top menu depending your model.
+The example image on the left is similar to most SLR digital cameras.
 If you can't see this in your specific model, refer to your manual.
 As you can see by the example on the right, the ISO in this case is set at 100.

 The lower the ISO number, the slower the speed.
 The higher the ISO number, for example 1600 the faster the speed.

 - Use an ISO of 100 or 200 when taking photographs outside in sunny conditions.

 - If the sky is overcast or it is evening time, then use an ISO within the range of 400 to 800.